netgroup-polito/crownlabs-site/content/_global/footer.md

 #### Credits

-This project is proudly provided by people at [Politecnico di Torino](http://www.polito.it).
+This project is proudly provided by students at [Politecnico di Torino](http://www.polito.it).